Kanda Shrine

 • Harajuku

 Meiji Shrine is one of the most popular places in Tokyo to wish for a happy new year.
 The shrine stays open throughout the night for your hatsumode visit.
-At the back of the shrine, after praying and donating, you’ll find a shop filled with special items to celebrate the new year, including omikuji fortune slips and ema (wooden plaques you can write wishes on) stamped with the zodiac animal of the new year – it's a dragon for 2024.
+At the back of the shrine, after praying and donating, you’ll find a shop filled with special items to celebrate the new year, including omikuji fortune slips and ema (wooden plaques you can write wishes on) stamped with the zodiac animal of the new year – it's a snake for 2025.

 • Attractions